 If you’re experiencing a city with a tour guide, they can often do the leg work for you.
 Small group tours that work with specific locations move much quicker due to the guide’s advance planning, plus you can skip the lines and have an expert there to tell you all about it.
 This is much preferable to standing around waiting to buy a ticket.

 Walking is one of the best ways to get to know a city because you get to experience the on-the-ground and in-person side of a city center.
 Faced and interacting with real people, you find places you never would have seen in a bus or car.
-As a traveler, it’s also far easier to get around cities with good pedestrian areas where you don’t have to rent a car for this.
+As a traveler, it’s also far easier to get around cities with good pedestrian areas, since you can forgo renting a car altogether.

-Let’s take a look at some fantastic, walkable cities you can experience on foot!
+Walking is free, environmentally friendly, and allows you to really take in the ambience and character of a destination.
+Let’s take a look at some fantastic, walkable cities you can experience almost wholly on foot!